Choose your favorite spring perennials here. Delightful epimediums, charming geraniums, gorgeous irises, and more!

 I love it though, for its whorls of green leaves that look like

 Elizabethan collars, its fragrance and charming white flowers.
-This was used as a "strewing herb" in Elizabethan times along with lavender, mints, chamomile, roses, and others to mask foul odors and sweeten the air.
+This was used as a "strewing herb" in medieval and Elizabethan times along with lavender, mints, chamomile, roses, and others to mask foul odors and sweeten the air.

 Hardy geraniums are lovely spring perennials and some continue on throughout the summer.
 These are the "real" geraniums, not the familiar summer flower box plants called geraniums, but which are actually pelargoniums.
 I have listed the very popular hybrid cultivar 'Rozanne' under Summer Perennials because of its long bloom period.

 Geranium x cantabrigiense, Cambridge geranium, Zones 5-7.
-A evergreen mounding spring perennial that grows from 6-12” tall with purple flowers.
+An evergreen mounding spring perennial that grows from 6-12” tall with purple flowers.
 The ‘Biokovo’ cultivar has very pale pink, almost white flowers with pink stamens, and was named the 2015 Perennial Plant of the Year.